divadretlaw/PasscodeKit/README.md

 ## Usage

-PasscodeKit is split into several modules and depending on what you need you can use different or multiple modules.
+PasscodeKit is split into two modules and depending on what you need you can use the main or core module.

 ### PasscodeKit

 <img width="200" alt="Screenshot" src="https://github.com/divadretlaw/PasscodeKit/assets/6899256/f9328b38-7b17-42b0-ab4b-3e07dad4f1d6">

-The most complete, but also less customizable, module.
+The default module, with UI and handling already setup.
 Simply add `.passcode(title:hint:)`, with an optional title and hint view, to your root view.

 ```swift
 @main